Gwen-lego/HTML-CSS-JS-challenges/Challenge 10 - Stats preview card/README-template.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Stats preview card component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents